 Yoga classes are a natural mood booster.
 Whether you’re doing it in a big group, with a few friends or alone with a private yoga instructor, taking regular yoga classes has been proven to help lift depression, lessen anxiety and relieve stress.

-Wondering which types of yoga classes in Singapore to try?
-There are many different types!
-Some yoga studios in Singapore may offer one style while others may offer multiple styles.
-But, no matter which style you choose, you’re bound to reap the health benefits of yoga.
-Here’s a quick guide to different types of yoga.
+Wondering which yoga classes in Singapore will be right for you?
+There are lots of different options to consider, with some yoga studios focusing on a single style, and others offering multiple styles.
+Regardless of which one you choose, you’re bound to reap the health benefits of yoga!
+Here’s a quick guide to eight different styles.

-- Hatha yoga.
-Often a gentler class, hatha yoga concentrates on holding asanas (poses), physical alignment and balance.
+#1 Hatha yoga: Often a gentler class, hatha yoga concentrates on holding asanas (poses), physical alignment and balance.
 It doesn’t have flow between poses and can also include breathing exercises (pranayama) and meditation.

-- Iyengar yoga.
-Named after its developer, B.K.S.
+#2 Iyengar yoga: Named after its developer, B.K.S.
 Iyengar, this is a form of hatha yoga that emphasises detail, precision and alignment to promote strength, mobility and stability.

-- Yin yoga.
-Targeting the deep connective tissues and the muscle fascia, yin yoga aims to help regulate the flow of energy in the body.
+#3 Yin yoga: Targeting the deep connective tissues and the muscle fascia, yin yoga aims to help regulate the flow of energy in the body.
 Poses are more passive, and mainly done on the floor.

-- Ashtanga yoga.
-One of the more vigorous styles, Ashtanga yoga includes a series of poses that are each held for just five breaths.
+#4 Ashtanga yoga: One of the more vigorous styles, Ashtanga yoga includes a series of poses that are each held for just five breaths.
 To keep up the pace, you do a half sun salutation between poses.

-- Mysore style.
+#5 Mysore style.
 This sub-category of Ashtanga yoga is both traditional and safe.
-It’s taught one-to-one, but practised in a group setting.
+It’s taught one-to-one by a yoga instructor, but practised in a group setting.
 Students arrive as they please within a three-hour period.

-- Vinyasa flow.
-Also called flow yoga or dynamic yoga, classes flow from pose to pose without pause, giving students a good workout.
+#6 Vinyasa flow: Also called flow yoga or dynamic yoga, classes flow from pose to pose without pause, giving students a good workout.
 It’s a good idea to take a few slower classes first to become familiar with the poses.

-- Kundalini yoga.
-Perhaps the most comprehensive of yoga traditions, kundalini combines meditation, mantra, asanas and dynamic breathing.
+#7 Kundalini yoga: Perhaps the most comprehensive of yoga traditions, Kundalini combines meditation, mantra, asanas and dynamic breathing.
 It’s a practice that is both physical and spiritual.

-- Bikram yoga.
-Until you’ve tried this, you haven’t really sweated!
+#8 Bikram yoga: Until you’ve tried this, you haven’t really sweated!
 In a studio heated to 41°C, 26 poses are performed in the same order each time.
 Strengthening and stretching, it also facilitates the release of toxins.

 Interested in knowing about editorial options?
 Email us at sales@expatliving.sg.